newnightcoder/PRACTICAL-JS-blog-series/HOW REACT SAVED MY LIFE.md

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/ys2819ozquqv37o84ocp.gif)

 Yeah, now is the moment when you drop everything you were doing and start learning React!

-You are in the middle of finishing yet another JS project? okay, keep at it BUT implement it with React!
-1- open the terminal and type: `npx install react`
-2- create a folder for this very first react project!
+1- create a folder for this very first react project!
+2- open the terminal (make sure to locate yourself within this new folder) and type: `npx create-react-app my-app` 3- once the installation is complete, you can read:
-3- back to terminal, make sure to locate yourself within this new folder (that is if you didn't create the folder from terminal using the `mkdir` command😉) and type: `create-react-app` (give a name to your project)
-4- within your app folder on terminal, type:`npm start` BOOM the magic is starting!
+3- back to terminal,  and type: `create-react-app` (give a name to your project) 4- within your app folder on terminal, type:`npm start` BOOM the magic is starting!